SkollAteTheSun/Smart-contract-Wallet/README.md

 # Smart contract Wallet

-## This a smart contract like "purse"
+## This is a smart contract like "purse"

 Smart contract allows:
 * Ability to send/receive ETH;